There’s much buzz surrounding yoga these days.

 In fact, it’s one of the most popular reasons people start doing yoga.

-Flexibility can be important for your overall physical health, especially as you get older.
+Flexibility is important for your overall physical health, especially as you get older.

 10. Yoga Can Improve Your Overall Quality Of Life